Torah: The Oral Torah

 After continued persecution more of the Oral Law was committed to writing.
 A great many more lessons, lectures and traditions only alluded to in the few hundred pages of Mishnah, became the thousands of pages now called the Gemara.
-Gemara is written in Aramaic, having been compiled in Babylon.
+Gemara is written in Aramaic (specifically Jewish Babylonian Aramaic), having been compiled in Babylon.
 The Mishnah and Gemara together are called the Talmud.
 The rabbis in the Land of Israel also collected their traditions and compiled them into the Jerusalem Talmud.
 Since the greater number of rabbis lived in Babylon, the Babylonian Talmud has precedence should the two be in conflict.

 Orthodox and Conservative branches of Judaism accept these texts as the basis for all subsequent halakha and codes of Jewish law, which are held to be normative.
 Reform and Reconstructionist Judaism deny that these texts, or the Torah itself for that matter, may be used for determining normative law (laws accepted as binding) but accept them as the authentic and only Jewish version for understanding the Torah and its development throughout history.
 Humanistic Judaism holds that the Torah is a historical, political, and sociological text, but does not believe that every word of the Torah is true, or even morally correct.
 Humanistic Judaism is willing to question the Torah and to disagree with it, believing that the entire Jewish experience, not just the Torah, should be the source for Jewish behavior and ethics.